penghui-yao/penghui-yao.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at Aalto University, working under the mentorship of Prof. Yongdan Li.
-I hold a master's degree from Harbin Institute of Technology.
+I got a master's degree from Harbin Institute of Technology.
 My research interests focus on Solid Oxide Fuel Cells, Density Functional Theory (DFT) simulations, and Lithium-ion Batteries.

 A data-driven personal website
 ======